paolo-chiabrera/two-of-one/apps/next-showcase-app/README.md

-# Basic Next 13.4 Application!
+# Basic Next 13.4 application!

 This is a very simple application built with **Next.js 13.4**, aimed at showcasing the basic concepts and functionality of the framework.
 Please note that this readme provides a high-level overview and does not delve deeply into Next.js.
 For more in-depth knowledge and detailed documentation, it is recommended to refer to the official Next.js documentation.